 The classic Lotka–Volterra model was originally proposed to explain variations in fish populations in the Mediterranean, but it has since been used to explain the dynamics of any predator-prey system in which certain assumptions are valid.
 Here, using SystemModeler, the oscillations of the snowshoe hare and the lynx are explored.

 The Lotka–Volterra model in an intuitive component style created in Wolfram SystemModeler and Mathematica.

 is a useful function in Mathematica

 that makes it possible to create Modelica models in SystemModeler.

-At the top of the figure above is the Mathematica code that specifies the equations, initial equations, connectors, and parameters of the model.
+At the top of the preceding figure is the Mathematica code that specifies the equations, initial equations, connectors and parameters of the model.
 The output at the bottom represents the Modelica text view version of the created model.

 Explore the Predator-Prey Interactions